jeroeningen/advidi_test/README.md

 ````
 For the requests I use the gem 'curb', becuase it is super fast as said in the conclusion of this article: http://bibwild.wordpress.com/2012/04/30/ruby-http-performance-shootout-redux/.

+Sadly I didn't have the time to benchmark with another library besides 'Curb'.
+At each request, Curb starts a new session and I would like to benchmark it with a library that holds the session for each request.

 ###Requests
-Results for 10.000 requests made (see also benchmarks/requests.rb):
+Results for 10.000 requests made (see also benchmarks/requests.rb).
 Dump from Benchmark.measure:
 ````
 #<Benchmark::Tms:0x007fb6eb133928 @label="", @real=62.972004, @cstime=0.0, @cutime=0.0, @stime=0.65, @utime=1.6500000000000001, @total=2.3000000000000003>
 ```

-Resuls from getting 5.000 times 400 banner IDs from Redis
+Resuls from getting 5.000 times 400 banner IDs from Redis.
 Dump from Benchmark.measure:
 ````
 #<Benchmark::Tms:0x007fe90a979690 @label="", @real=3.016043, @cstime=0.0, @cutime=0.0, @stime=0.32999999999999996, @utime=2.4299999999999997, @total=2.76>
 ```
+Sadly I didn't have the time to implement RubyProfiler.
+Using Benmark.measure gives a very basic overview of the benchmark results.